Teacher in 'misgendering' row settles with school

 A teacher who faced action after he referred to a transgender pupil as a girl has reached an "amicable resolution" with his former school.

-Joshua Sutcliffe, who taught maths at a secondary school in Oxford, said "well done girls" to a group that included a pupil who identifies as a boy.
+Joshua Sutcliffe, who taught maths at a secondary school, said "well done girls" to a group that included a pupil who identifies as a boy.

-The Christian pastor, who is no longer at the school, had threatened to take it to an employment tribunal.

-He said he felt it had "systematically and maliciously" breached his rights.
+The teacher, from Oxfordshire, felt the school had "systematically and maliciously" breached his rights.

 In December 2017, Mr Sutcliffe said a week-long investigation found he had "misgendered" the pupil and "contravened the school's equality policy".